walnutdust/yaml_edit/README.md

 ```

 2. Users are not allowed to define tags in the modifications.
-3. Supports only ASCII strings for now.
-4. If strings contain an escaped character, they can only be interpreted in
-   the double-quoted style.
-Possible escaping approach - convert to code units, and replace?
-5. Map keys will always be added in the flow style.
+3. Map keys will always be added in the flow style.